amilbhat/amilbhat/readme.md

 - **Express.js**: My expertise in Express.js is not only for standalone backend applications but also for building the server side of MERN stack applications.
 - **React.js**: I'm honing my skills in React.js for building interactive and dynamic user interfaces.
 - **Node.js**: Serving as the backbone of the MERN stack, Node.js is central to my full-stack development journey.

-## Machine Learning and Deep Learning Goals

-I'm thrilled to announce my new focus on machine learning and deep learning.
-This exciting field opens up endless possibilities, and I'm eager to explore and contribute to advancements in artificial intelligence.

 ## Get in Touch